nottrobin/maas-docs/en/manage-kvm-host-networking.md

 via the MAAS UI.
 You can, for example, install KVM manually on a deployed node or on a new or existing rack controller.

-!!!
-Warning:
+[note type="caution"]
 Enhanced KVM host networking features may not operate correctly when you install KVM manaully on a deployed node.
 (E.g. if any of the host interfaces change.)
+[/note]

 ## 2.4 and earlier